jackiehjm/stx-docs/doc/source/developer_resources/starlingx_patching.rst

 	========  ==  =======  ===========
 	001       N    19.09    Available

-   We also can check the status of all hosts in the cluster with the :command:`sw-patch query-hosts` command.
+   Check the status of all hosts in the cluster with the :command:`sw-patch query-hosts` command.

    ::